leregdos/flickr-postgres/README.md

 1. Since it's not specified in the project description, we assume that only registered user can like a photo.
 2. On the other hand, as specified in the project description, both registered and unregisterd users can comment on a post.
 Unregistered users' comments will shown as by "Guest User".
 3. As stated in the project description, the search comments function can only find comments that exactly match the input query.
+4. Not specified in the project description, so we assume that teh comment search only return results of registered users.